Dennison Wheelock

-Dennison Wheelock (June 14, 1871 – March 10, 1927) was an Oneida band conductor, composer, and cornet soloist of the late 19th and early 20th centuries.
-Wheelock was compared to prominent bandleader John Philip Sousa, and nominated to be bandmaster of the United States Marine Band.
+Dennison Wheelock (June 14, 1871 – March 10, 1927) was an Oneida band conductor, composer, and cornet soloist.
+Wheelock was the most prominent Indian American band leader of the turn of the century and was nominated to serve as the bandmaster of the United States Marine Band.
 At the age of 40 he became an American Indian rights activist and attorney, and within several years was arguing cases for Indian nations at the United States Court of Claims and US Supreme Court.

 Wheelock was born in the Oneida Nation of Wisconsin.
 He went to Pennsylvania to be educated at the Carlisle Indian School, returning later for study at Dickinson Preparatory School.
 Wheelock was appointed as the first Oneida bandmaster of the internationally acclaimed Carlisle Indian School Band, which performed at world fairs, expositions, and presidential inaugurals.
 While at the school, he composed the Sousa-inspired "Carlisle Indian School March."
 In 1900 he debuted his three-part symphony, Aboriginal Suite, at Carnegie Hall in New York City.

 In 1911 Wheelock was among the 50 founding members of the Society of American Indians, the first national American Indian rights organization developed and run by American Indians.
 He had read the law and passed the bar that year, practicing first in Wisconsin.
 As he represented more Indian nations in his practice, he moved to Washington, D.C., where he represented them in actions against the government in the United States Court of Claims and the U.S. Supreme Court.
 In 1980, to honor him and the celebrated Carlisle Indian Band, Dennison Wheelock's Bandstand was reconstructed on the site of the original at the U.S. Army War College in Carlisle, Pennsylvania.

 Early life

 Dennison Wheelock was born June 14, 1871, in the Oneida Nation of Wisconsin, second child of James A. Wheelock and Sophia Doxtator.
 He had an older brother Charles and a total of eight other brothers and sisters, and half-siblings.
-Dennison grew up in the 1870s and early 1880s in a poor Oneida farm community, which was faced with increasing economic pressures to harvest its timber and a federal push for the allotment of tribal lands to individual households.
-The Nation struggled with high alcohol consumption and tribal infighting.
-Dennison took up the cornet after hearing his older brother, Charles, playing it.
+Dennison grew up impoverished, with the Oneida farm community facing pressures to harvest its timber and a federal push for the allotment of tribal lands to individual households.
+Dennison followed Charles in playing the cornet.
 He was impressed by a visiting Tuscarora musician, who taught the youth music reading and simple composition for several months.
-In 1879, Seneca and Tuscarora musicians won medals of excellence at state fairs.
 Dennison also heard the popular band music of John Philip Sousa at Wisconsin fairs.
 Locally, the Oneida Union Band and the Oneida National Band were prominent in community events and throughout the Midwest.